 1. Go Plastic Free

-Now that you have more time to kill in the morning, make an extra effort to ditch plastic from your routine.
+Make an extra effort to ditch plastic from your routine.
 Chuck your empties in the recycling bin and start afresh with some good-for-the-environment alternatives.
 Object is an exciting new brand that’s got a whole lot of soul at its centre.
 Their idea is to create zero-waste products that don’t compromise on quality or design.

 From nourishing conditioners to rejuvenating shampoos, each bar is made from natural ingredients (think ylang ylang, ginger, shea butter and macadamia) and comes in a neat little box (free from plastic).
 What’s more, an Object shampoo lasts longer than a normal bottle – it’s the equivalent of three!
 Plus, you get a free travel tin with your first order and by signing up to the newsletter they’ll even plant a tree in your name.
 What’s not to love!?